modevol-com/gqloom/website/content/docs/schema/drizzle.md

 ### Relationship Fields

-In Drizzle Schema, we can easily create [relationships](https://orm.drizzle.team/docs/relations).
+In Drizzle Table, we can easily create [relationships](https://orm.drizzle.team/docs/relations).
 We can use the `relationField` method of the resolver factory to create corresponding GraphQL fields for relationships.

 ```ts twoslash title="resolver.ts"
 // @filename: schema.ts